Rail transport: Metal rails introduced

 In the late 1760s, the Coalbrookdale Company began to fix plates of cast iron to the upper surface of the wooden rails.
 This allowed a variation of gauge to be used.
 At first only balloon loops could be used for turning, but later, movable points were taken into use that allowed for switching.

-A system was introduced in which unflanged wheels ran on L-shaped metal plates these became known as plateways.
+A system was introduced in which unflanged wheels ran on L-shaped metal plates, which came to be known as plateways.
 John Curr, a Sheffield colliery manager, invented this flanged rail in 1787, though the exact date of this is disputed.
 The plate rail was taken up by Benjamin Outram for wagonways serving his canals, manufacturing them at his Butterley ironworks.
 In 1803, William Jessop opened the Surrey Iron Railway, a double track plateway, erroneously sometimes cited as world's first public railway, in south London.

-Meanwhile, William Jessop had earlier used a form of all-iron edge rail and flanged wheels successfully for an extension to the Charnwood Forest Canal at Nanpantan, Loughborough, Leicestershire in 1789.
-In 1790, Jessop and his partner Outram began to manufacture edge-rails.
+William Jessop had earlier used a form of all-iron edge rail and flanged wheels successfully for an extension to the Charnwood Forest Canal at Nanpantan, Loughborough, Leicestershire in 1789.
+In 1790, Jessop and his partner Outram began to manufacture edge rails.
 Jessop became a partner in the Butterley Company in 1790.
 The first public edgeway (thus also first public railway) built was Lake Lock Rail Road in 1796.
 Although the primary purpose of the line was to carry coal, it also carried passengers.

 These two systems of constructing iron railways, the "L" plate-rail and the smooth edge-rail, continued to exist side by side until well into the early 19th century.
 The flanged wheel and edge-rail eventually proved its superiority and became the standard for railways.